Where does your PPE come from? A lack of transparency is hurting Americans

 PPE manufacturers do not report supply chain information to the FDA other than the locations of their production facilities.
 Our extensive examination of their financial reporting didn’t turn up any quantifiable information.
 The media wasn’t much help, either.

 PPE manufacturers also rarely report basic supply chain information to their customers.
-In most cases, hospitals know only the companies they directly contract with – also known as “tier-1 suppliers” – and health care providers sometimes do not know the suppliers of PPE even after delivery.
+In most cases, hospitals know only the companies they directly contract with—also known as “tier-1 suppliers”—and healthcare providers sometimes do not know the suppliers of PPE even after delivery.

-But lack of transparency is not unique to the health care industry.
+But lack of transparency is not unique to the healthcare industry.
 The fashion industry has long experienced the same pain.

 Many fashion brands do not know where and how their clothes are made, because they have vast global networks of suppliers that often subcontract to other suppliers without their knowledge.
 Even if they do, they lack any incentive to disclose their supply chain data to the public.